Return to Main Contents

 system configuration where they will show up.

-distributions in the contrib directory. lircmd has to be started after
+and init systems in the contrib directory. lircmd has to be started after

 lircd as it connects to the socket lircd provides.